hippalus/van-gogh/book/src/c-abi.md

 I'm on Linux, so I get a `.so` file for a dynamic library, but if you're running Windows you'll get a `.dll` file, and on MacOS, a `.dylib` file is created.
 The static library is a `.a` file on Linux, MacOS and as well as on Windows when on MinGW, or a `.lib` file when using MSVC.

-- up until "However, as mentioned,"

-# 🛠️ Exercise: Calling Rust from C
+# Exercise: Calling Rust from C

 Now lets get a feeling for C ABIs in a "real world" code base.
 In the top level directory of the [repository](https://github.com/hdoordt/van-gogh) you find a C++ application called *van-gogh*.
 For now, we want to